 German Chocolate Advent Calendars- Sweet Christmas Countdown

-Since 1958, the only thing better than just opening a door on your Advent Calendar, is opening a door and finding a piece of CHOCOLATE behind it!
-These German Chocolate Advent Calendars are sure to be a hit for kids ….of all ages!!
-Now, you might be able to find Chocolate Advent calendars at the discount store… but you get…
+Since 1958, the only thing better than just opening a door on your Advent Calendar is opening a door and finding a piece of CHOCOLATE behind it!
+These German Chocolate Advent Calendars are sure to be a hit for kids of all ages!!
+Now, you can find Chocolate Advent calendars at the discount store, but you get what you pay…

 Do they Celebrate Halloween in Germany?
 Yes and No

-Traditionalists have argued for years about whether or not they should celebrate Halloween in Germany.
+Traditionalists have argued for years over whether they should celebrate Halloween in Germany.
 In fact, a recent poll shows that 48% of Germans over the age of 35 feel that it displaces German Culture, and many more Germans feel that it is too commercial.
-But most Germans under 35 have embraced the celebration with open arms, which means…
+But most Germans under 35 have embraced the celebration with open arms, which means it’s probably…

 The History of German Christmas Markets- A German Holiday Tradition

 Every year, Christmas Markets pop up across Germany at the beginning of the Advent Season, signaling the approach of the Christmas Holidays.
-Christmas Markets began centuries ago when regular markets were extended a few extra days to make the cold season a little more cheerful for the chilly Villagers.
+Christmas Markets began centuries ago, when regular markets were extended by a few extra days to make the cold season a little more cheerful for chilly Villagers.
 Goods were probably laid out on the streets or on…

 What is Erntedankfest?
 A German Thanks for the Harvest

 Most countries worldwide set aside time to give thanks or celebrate a harvest.
-In the United States and Canada, we call it Thanksgiving; in Swaziland, it’s called Incwala, in Argentina, they have the Fiesta Nacional de la Vendimia, and in Germany, the people celebrate Erntedankfest.
+In the United States and Canada, it is called Thanksgiving; in Swaziland, it’s known as Incwala, in Argentina, there is the Fiesta Nacional de la Vendimia, and in Germany, the people celebrate Erntedankfest.
 But what is Erntedankfest?
 Does the whole family come together?
 Do they eat Turkey…

 My Vanillekipferl Recipe- A Favorite German Christmas Cookie